 Was an account upgrade triggered during the import?

 If you reach the upper limit of your current monthly plan with an imported list, the import process will stop temporarily and trigger an account upgrade confirmation email.
 This email is sent to the contact address listed for the administrator for the account.
 Once the upgrade is confirmed, the import will generally restart.
-You can see which email address is set for the administrator by following these steps in your account:
+To find the email address for the administrator of your account, follow these steps:

 - Click your username to expand the Account Panel and click Account Settings.

 - Click the Account settings drop down menu and choose Contact information.